GsNrio/holbertonschool-low_level_programming/functions_nested_loops/README.md

 This current push is a function that prints the last digit of a numberi.
 This current push is a function that prints every minute of the day of Jack Bauer 23 hours and 59 minutes.
 This current push is a function that prints the 9 times table.
-This current push is a function that adds two integers and returns the result.
+This current push is a function that adds two integers and returns the result This current push prints all natural numbers from n to 98 followed by a newline..